diegor054/Reddit-Crawler/README.md

 I installed it on mac and this video helped: https://www.youtube.com/watch?v=ioZoC8_Hk7o

-After installing PIP, type "Pip install PRAW" in the terminal.
+After installing PIP, type "pip install praw" in the terminal.

 You should be good to go after doing so.